Bytte-AI/BBC-Igbo-Pidgin-Gold-Standard-NLP-Corpus/README.md

 ## 📋 Overview

-The **BBC Igbo–Pidgin Gold-Standard NLP Corpus** is a meticulously curated collection of professionally annotated text data designed to advance natural language processing for Nigerian languages.
-Created by **Bytte AI**, this corpus addresses the critical scarcity of high-quality linguistic resources for African low-resource languages.
+The **BBC Igbo–Pidgin Gold-Standard NLP Corpus (Sample)** is a meticulously curated collection of professionally annotated text data designed to advance natural language processing for Nigerian languages.
+Created by **Bytte AI**, this sample corpus addresses the critical scarcity of high-quality linguistic resources for African low-resource languages.

+> **📌 Sample Dataset Notice:** This is a **sample dataset** representing a curated subset of annotated documents.
+It demonstrates the annotation methodology, quality standards, and multi-task capabilities of the full corpus.
+Ideal for prototyping, fine-tuning, and quality benchmarking.

 ### 🎯 Key Features

-- **217 annotated documents** across Igbo and Pidgin English
+- **217 annotated documents** across Igbo and Pidgin English (sample size)
 - **4 complementary datasets** covering multiple NLP tasks
 - **4,851 named entities** with 7-way classification
 - **Human-in-the-loop annotation** using Label Studio